 The business address of B. Riley Principal Capital II, LLC ("BRPC II") is 11100 Santa Monica Blvd., Suite 800, Los Angeles, California 90025.
 BRPC II's principal business is that of a private investor.
-BRPC II is a wholly-owned subsidiary of B. Riley Principal Investments, LLC ("BRPI").
-As a result, BRPI may be deemed to indirectly beneficially own the securities of the Company held of record by BRPC II.

-B. Riley Financial, Inc. ("BRF") is the parent company of BRPC II and BRPI.
-As a result, BRF may be deemed to indirectly beneficially own the securities of the Company held of record by BRPC II and indirectly beneficially owned by BRPI.
-Bryant R. Riley is the Co-Chief Executive Officer and Chairman of the Board of Directors of BRF.
-As a result, Bryant R. Riley may be deemed to indirectly beneficially own the securities of the Company held of record by BRPC II and indirectly beneficially owned by BRPI.
-Each of BRF, BRPI and Bryant R. Riley expressly disclaims beneficial ownership of the securities of the Company held of record by BRPC II, except to the extent of its/his pecuniary interest therein.
-We have been advised that none of BRF, BRPI or BRPC II is a member of the Financial Industry Regulatory Authority.
-Inc. ("FINRA") or an independent proker-dealer: however, each of BRF, BRPI, BRPC II and Bryant R. Riley is an Regulatory Authority, Inc. ("FINRA") or an independent broker-dealer; however, each of BRF, BRPI, BRPC II and Bryant R. Riley is an affiliate of B. Riley Securities, Inc. ("BRS"), a registered broker-dealer and FINRA member, and Bryant R. Riley is an associated person of BRS.
+The sole member of BRPC II is B. Riley Principal Investments, LLC ("BRPI"), which is an indirect subsidiary of B. Riley Financial, Inc. ("BRF").
+An Investment Committee of BRPC II (the "BRPC II Investment Committee"), which is composed of five members appointed by BRPI, has sole voting power and sole investment power over securities beneficially owned, directly, by BRPC II.
+All decisions with respect to the voting and disposition of securities beneficially owned, directly, by BRPC II are made exclusively by majority vote of the BRPC II Investment Committee, each member of the BRPC II Investment Committee has any ability to make any such decisions unilaterally or any veto power with respect to decisions that are made by the vote of a majority of the members of the BRPC II Investment Committee.
+The sole voting and investment powers of the BRPC II Investment Committee over securities beneficially owned, directly, by BRPC II are exercised independently from all other direct and indirect subsidiaries of BRF, and the voting and investment powers over securities beneficially owned directly or indirectly by all other direct and indirect subsidiaries of BRF are exercised independently from BRPC II.
+We have been advised that neither BRPI nor BRPC II is a member of the Financial Industry Regulatory Authority, Inc. ("FINRA") or an independent broker-dealer: however, each of BRPI and BRPC II is a falliate of B. Riley Securities, Inc. Authority, Inc. ("FINRA") or an independent proker-dealer; however, each of BRPI and BRPC II is an affiliate of B. Riley Securities, Inc. ("BRS"), a registered broker-dealer and FINRA member, and certain officers of BRPC II and certain of the BRPC II Investment Committee members are associated persons of BRS.
 BRS will act as an executing broker that will effectuate resales of our Class A Ordinary Shares that have been and may be acquired by BRPC II from us pursuant to the Purchase Agreement to the public in this offering.
 See "Plan of Distribution (Conflict of Interest)" for more information about the relationship between BRPC II and BRS.